Table of Contents_

 Pollen testing is done the same way except units are only operated for ten minutes.
 The resulting concentration of remaining contaminants is converted into the final CADR rating.

-It’s important to note that many air purifier manufacturers are not members of AHAM (and thus do not have a CADR rating) – but that’s not necessarily a bad thing.
+It’s important to note that many air purifier manufacturers are not members of AHAM (and thus do not have a CADR rating), but that’s not necessarily bad.
+And, despite the CADR rating, knowing how to clean an air purifier and maintain a HEPA air purifier, means the device will continue to run as designed.
+Understanding how the fan speed may affect the air purifier can also help.

 Due to the testing standard, many important performance characteristics are overlooked entirely, and while a quality CADR rating is definitely a good thing to have, other air cleaners aren’t represented properly with AHAM testing methods.